Ise-jingu Shrine (Inner Shrine) 伊勢神宮内宮

 If you're coming from elsewhere by train, Isuzugawa Station will get you closer.
-Buses from the station run frequently and take only six minutes each way.
+Buses from the station run frequently and take six minutes each way.

 Isuzugawa Station is accessible from nearby major cities on the Kintetsu Line: from Nagoya in about 90 minutes, from Osaka-Namba in around 1 hour 50 minutes, and from Kyoto in approximately 2 hours 30 minutes.

 The Sacred Mirror, one of the Three Sacred Treasures of Japan, is said to be kept within the Inner Shrine, although viewing it is off limits to the public.
 According to Shinto myth, this mirror was used to lure Amaterasu out of a cave where she had been hiding from her brother's offensive behavior.
-This seclusion of the sun goddess had plunged the world into dreadful darkness.

 In fact, many Japanese try to make the pilgrimage to Ise at least once in their lives, and New Year is considered an especially auspicious time to visit.
 As such, it's also the most crowded.